michaelfaulkner/michaelfaulkner.github.io/_pages/cv.md

 Invited talks
 ======
+* Theory Group Seminar, Department of Physics, University of Warwick, January 2023
+  * General symmetry breaking at a topological phase transition
+* Departmental Seminar, Centre for Mathematical Sciences, University of Plymouth, December 2022
+  * Statistical physics and its sampling algorithms: how it works and why a statistician should care
+* Theory Group Seminar, Department of Physics, University of Birmingham, October 2022
+  * General symmetry breaking at a topological phase transition

-* Laboratoire de Physique Théorique, Toulouse, December 2019
+* Departmental Seminar, Laboratoire de Physique Théorique, Toulouse, December 2019
   * Adventures in electrolytes: from nonergodicity in emergent ones to rejection-free Monte Carlo in real ones

-* Laboratoire Ondes et Matière d’Aquitaine, Bordeaux, December 2019
+* Departmental Seminar, Laboratoire Ondes et Matière d’Aquitaine, Bordeaux, December 2019
   * Adventures in electrolytes: from nonergodicity in emergent ones to rejection-free Monte Carlo in real ones

-* Max Planck Institute for Molecular Cell Biology and Genetics, Dresden, April 2018
+* Theory Group Seminar, Max Planck Institute for Molecular Cell Biology and Genetics, Dresden, April 2018
   * Rejection-free Monte Carlo in liquid water

-* HH Wills Physics Laboratory, University of Bristol, March 2018
+* Theory Group Seminar, HH Wills Physics Laboratory, University of Bristol, March 2018
   * Ergodicity breaking in two-dimensional systems with XY symmetry

-* Institut Laue-Langevin, Grenoble, November 2015
+* Theory Group Seminar, Institut Laue-Langevin, Grenoble, November 2015
   * Topology and emergence in Berezinksii-Kosterlitz-Thouless systems

 <!---